Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Introduction

 \section{Introduction}

-Diffusion models inspired by the Schrödinger Bridge (SB) theory, which connects stochastic processes with the optimal transport theory, have recently emerged as a powerful approach for numerous applications in biology \citep{tong2024simulation, bunne2023schrodinger}, chemistry \citep{somnath2023aligned, igashovretrobridge}, computer vision \citep{liu20232, shi2023diffusion} and speech processing \citep{chen2023schrodinger}.
-Most of these applications are dedicated either to supervised translation, e.g., image super-resolution and inpainting \citep{liu20232} or unpaired domain translation, such as image style-transfer \citep{shi2023diffusion} or single-cell data analysis \citep{tong2024simulation}.
+Diffusion Bridge models inspired by the Schrödinger Bridge (SB) theory, which connects stochastic processes with optimal transport, have recently become powerful approaches in biology \citep{tong2024simulation, bunne2023schrodinger}, chemistry \citep{somnath2023aligned, igashovretrobridge, kim2024discrete}, image processing \citep{liu20232, shi2023diffusion, korotin2024light,gushchin2024light} and speech processing \citep{chen2023schrodinger}.
+Most of these applications deal with either supervised domain translation, e.g., image super-resolution and inpainting \citep{liu20232} or with unpaired translation, e.g., image style-transfer \citep{shi2023diffusion} or single-cell data analysis \citep{tong2024simulation}.

-In this paper, we focus specifically on \textit{unpaired} domain translation, where SB-based algorithms are typically used since they enforce \textbf{two} key properties: the similarity between input and translated object (referred to as the \textit{optimality property}) and that the input domain is translated to the target domain (referred to as the \textit{marginal matching property}).
+This work specifically focuses on \textit{unpaired} domain translation \citep[Fig. 2]{zhu2017unpaired}.
+In this setting, given two domains represented solely by unpaired samples, the goal is to transform a sample from the input domain into a sample related to it in the target domain.
+In this context, researchers usually use SB-based algorithms because they enforce \textbf{two} key properties: \textit{the optimality property}, ensuring similarity between the input and the translated object, and the \textit{marginal matching property}, ensuring the translation of the input domain to the target domain. \underline{The motivation} for relying on such specialized methods, rather than general text-to-data models, is further discussed in Appx.~\ref{app:motivation_unpaired_setup}.

-Early works \citep{de2021diffusion, vargas2021solving,chen2021likelihood} on using Schrödinger Bridge for unpaired domain translation employed the well-celebrated \textbf{Iterative Proportional Fitting} (IPF) procedure \citep{kullback1968probability}, also known as the Sinkhorn algorithm \citep{cuturi2014fast}.
-The IPF procedure is initialized with a simple prior process that satisfies the optimality property.
+Early works \citep{de2021diffusion, vargas2021solving,chen2021likelihood, pavon2021data} on using the SB for unpaired domain translation employed the well-celebrated \textbf{Iterative Proportional Fitting} (\textbf{IPF}) procedure \citep{kullback1968probability}, also known as the Sinkhorn algorithm \citep{cuturi2014fast}.
+The IPF procedure is initialized with a simple prior process satisfying the optimality property.
 It then refines this process iteratively through optimality-preserving transformations until the marginal matching property is achieved.
-In each iteration, IPF decreases the \textit{forward} KL-divergence $\text{KL}(q^*||q)$ between the current approximation $q$ and the ground-truth Schrödinger Bridge $q^*$.
-However, due to approximation errors, in practice, IPF may suffer from the "prior forgetting", where the marginal matching property is achieved, but the optimality is lost \citep{vargas2024transport, vargas2021solving}.
+In each iteration, IPF decreases the \textit{forward} KL-divergence $\text{KL}(q^*\|q)$ between the current approximation $q$ and the ground-truth Schrödinger Bridge $q^*$.
+However, in practice, approximation errors may cause IPF to suffer from the ``prior forgetting'', where the marginal matching property is achieved but optimality is lost \citep{vargas2024transport, vargas2021solving}.